stateless-group/stateless-group.github.io/index.md

   paginate: false
 ---

-Stateless Group is a consultancy helping financial businesses grow faster by using APIs to be better connected with their customers and partners.
+Stateless is a consultancy helping financial businesses grow faster by using APIs to be better connected with their customers and partners.

 We’re experts in the business and technology of financial APIs.

-If you want to succeed with APIs, you need to develop a clear overall vision for the business whilst getting all the design and technical details right.
+If you want to succeed with APIs, you need to develop a clear overall vision for the business whilst getting all the design and delivery complexities right.

 We know how to execute on all of this, and ensure you meet your business goals.